Tradition, Progress, and Identity

 Cultural Influences

 The people of Greece have been shaped by a rich tapestry of cultural influences throughout history.
-From the ancient civilizations of Greece to the Byzantine Empire and Ottoman rule, each era has left its mark on the customs and traditions of this vibrant society.
+From the ancient civilisations of Greece to the Byzantine Empire and Ottoman rule, each era has left its mark on the customs and traditions of this vibrant society.

 Greek culture is known for its emphasis on family, community, and hospitality.
 The importance of gathering around a table filled with delicious food and engaging in lively conversation is deeply ingrained in the Greek way of life.